w3c/trace-context/spec/30-processing-model.md

 ## Processing Model for Working with Trace Context

-The processing model describes the behaviour of a tracer which forwards **and** modifies Trace Context headers.
+The processing model describes the behavior of a tracer which forwards **and** modifies Trace Context headers.

 1. The tracer receives a `traceparent` header and may receive a `tracestate` header.